sourcegraph/about/handbook/people-ops/hiring/index.md

 - [LinkedIn](https://www.linkedin.com/jobs/search/?keywords=sourcegraph)
 - ["Ask HN: Who is Hiring" monthly thread](hacker-news-who-is-hiring.md)
 - [RemoteWoman](https://remotewoman.com/)
 - [Tech Ladies](https://www.hiretechladies.com/).
 With our current plan we can post up to 10 roles at a time (and can rotate out roles as they are filled).
+Nick owns this list and payments are made with Nick's Brex.
+Tech Ladies checks our open positions every month to see if there are updates, but we can request an update anytime by emailing jobpostings@hiretechladies.com.
 Here are the 10 roles that we post:
   1. [Engineering Manager - Backend Platform and Cloud](../../engineering/hiring/engineering-manager-backend-platform.md)
   1. [Software Engineer - Frontend](../../engineering/hiring/software-engineer-frontend.md)
   1. [Software Engineer - Backend](../../engineering/hiring/software-engineer-backend.md)